 ABOUT KELLET WARD IN LANCASTER DISTRICT

-As Lancaster City Councillor for the Kellet Ward, I have consistently pressed for local views to be taken seriously when planning applications are considered.
-I have advised applicants and objectors on a range of planning and land use matters, and have represented the interests of local residents in relation to proposals for wind turbines, house extensions, and new-build housing, allotments, quarry extensions, and the safeguarding of minerals for quarrying.
+As Lancaster City Councillor for the Kellet Ward, I consistently pressed for local views to be taken seriously when planning applications were considered.
+I advised applicants and objectors on a range of planning and land use matters, and represented the interests of local residents in relation to proposals for wind turbines, house extensions, and new-build housing, allotments, quarry extensions, and the safeguarding of minerals for quarrying.

-I attend Quarry Liaison meetings in the Kellet Ward, Parish Council meetings in Nether Kellet, Over Kellet and Arkholme, and Parish Meetings at Borwick and at Priest Hutton.
+I attended Quarry Liaison meetings in the Kellet Ward, Parish Council meetings in Nether Kellet, Over Kellet and Arkholme, and Parish Meetings at Borwick and at Priest Hutton.

 In October 2012, I assisted in the design and interpretation of a questionnaire survey for Nether Kellet residents, the results of which were published in the Village magazine, Round and About.
 The PDF file relating to housing in Nether Kellet can be accessed here.

-I support and attend a range of events and activities in the villages and have been resident in the Ward since 1976, so you can be sure that what affects local residents also affects me.
+I supported and attended a range of events and activities in the villages and have been resident in the Ward since 1976, so you can be sure that what affects local residents also affects me.